shyiko/commacd/readme.md

 ~/github$ , ~/*esk
   => cd ~/Desktop

-# go all the way up to the project root directory (in this case, the one that has .git in it)
+# go all the way up to the project root (in this case, the one that has .git in it)
 ~/github/lorem/src/public$ ,,
   => cd ~/github/lorem